gnd/generative-stalagmite/README.md

 Now go to [http://localhost:5000/stalagmite](http://localhost:5000/stalagmite) !
 Each load of the page will generate a new stalagmite.

+In order to batch create images, go to [http://localhost:5000/stalagmiteBatch?prompt=stalagmite&num=4](http://localhost:5000/stalagmiteBatch?prompt=stalagmite&num=4). `num` is the number of images you want to create.
+OpenAPI support up to 10 images per request, so if you request more than 10, it will be divided into multiple requests.
+All the retrieved images will be stored in a folder named with current date in PNG format.

 ## Parameters
 You can modify several parameters of this app in the .env file.